odin-lang/odin-lang.org/content/docs/overview.md

 odin build <dir>
 ```

 Odin thinks in terms of directory-based packages.
-To tell it to treat a single file as a standalone package, add `-file`, like so:
+The `odin build <dir>` command takes all the files in the directory `<dir>`, compiles them into a package and then turns that into an executable.
+You can also tell it to treat a single file as a complete package, by adding `-file`, like so:
 ```txt
 odin run hellope.odin -file
 ```